CASE STUDIES Konditaget Lüders – the fitness roof Lüders, Denmark

 For the first time, a UIA World Congress of Architects will be held in a Nordic country, and Copenhagen, Denmark, is honoured to host the Congress in 2023.
 Copenhagen ranks as one of the most liveable and loveable cities in the world and is aiming to keep this title.
-As host for the UIA World Congress, Copenhagen provides a unique combination of culture, tolerance, global connectivity, well-functioning public transport, green spaces and high-quality architecture.
+As a host city, Copenhagen provides a unique combination of culture, tolerance, global connectivity, well-functioning public transport, green spaces and high-quality architecture.

 Modern Danish architecture represents a humanist life-style that derives from the Danish welfare state and is designed by socially engaged architects.

 Nordic architecture, design and planning already enjoys admiration worldwide.
 Danish and Nordic businesses and research institutions have a long-lasting tradition of pursuing sustainable solutions in the building and construction industries.
 Efforts to realise this ambition are constantly increasing in the Nordic countries, resulting in many inspirational projects.

 The UIA World Congress usually takes place every third year with 10-15.000 participants from all over the world.
-It was held in Seoul in 2017, but due to the circumstances surrounding the COVID-19 outbreak, the congress in Rio will take place in 2021.
+It was held in Seoul in 2017, but due to the circumstances surrounding the COVID-19 outbreak, the congress in Rio took place in 2021.
 Congresses comprise keynote speakers, lectures and seminars, research presentations, exhibitions as well as public cultural events and much more.

 UIA – INTERNATIONAL UNION

 The International Union of Architects was founded in 1948 to unite the architects of the world through an association of their national organizations.
 From the 27 delegations present then, the UIA has grown to include the key professional architects’ associations in more than 100 countries, organizing an estimated 1.3 million architects.

 The UIA is an international non-governmental organization recognized by UNESCO as the only architectural union operating at an international level.